 In 2020, Louisiana launched PAVE to assist veterans who start small businesses.

 Louisiana is one of the largest fur producers in the U.S.

 In 2019, 12,000 new jobs were added in Louisiana along with $8 Billion in Capital Investment.

 Forestry is the number one agricultural industry in the state, being valued at $3.6 billion.

 One of every 70 jobs comes from the seafood industry, and this industry has an economic impact of more than $2.4 billion each year in the state.

 The production of soybeans contributes nearly $230 million annually to Louisiana’s economy.

-Louisiana is No. 2 in the production of both crude oil and natural gas in the nation.
+Louisiana is No. 2 in crude oil production and No. 3 in natural gas production in the nation